1 |

 because it does not consider symbols instrumentally necessary or

-fundamental.
 Whereas in religious,

 theocentrist ideologies

-'fundamentalism' is characterized by a strict and obligatory,
+'fundamentalism' is characterized by a strict and obligatory, unrelenting

-systems of symbols --as non-supernaturalists would call it--,
+non-supernaturalists would call

-in the DNI fundamentalism stands for what is fundamental
+it—, in the DNI fundamentalism stands for what is fundamental

 to the doctrine as distinct from what is ('merely') symbolic.